-If we look at the past decade, the MSCI Frontier Market Index has trailed global stocks as measured by the MSCI All Country World Index (3.2%% vs. 8.7% annualized for the ten years ending November 22, 2022).
-Frontier markets have outperformed emerging markets for the same decade (3.2% versus 1.8% annualized).
+If we look at the past decade, the MSCI Frontier Market Index has trailed global stocks as measured by the MSCI All Country World Index (1.9%% vs. 7.8% annualized for the ten years ending May 31, 2023).
+Frontier markets have performed similarly to emerging markets for the same decade.

 We don’t know how frontier markets will perform in the decade ahead, but the favorable demographics for their working-age population is a positive.
 As long as the risks outlined above can be contained, frontier markets should perform at least as well as they have historically.